Which of the following would least likely be a cause of natural s... | Channels for Pearson+

 1

-Understand the concept of natural selection: Natural selection is a process where organisms with traits better suited to their environment are more likely to survive and reproduce.
-This leads to the gradual evolution of species over time.
+Understand the concept of natural selection: Natural selection is the process by which individuals with traits that are advantageous for survival and reproduction are more likely to pass on their genes to the next generation.
+Traits that do not affect survival or reproduction are less likely to influence natural selection.

-Analyze the role of variation: Variation refers to differences in traits among individuals in a population.
-These differences are essential for natural selection to act upon, as they provide the raw material for selection to occur.
+Analyze the first option: 'Seasonal changes in daylight hours with no effect on survival or reproduction.'
+If these changes do not impact an organism's ability to survive or reproduce, they are unlikely to drive natural selection because they do not create selective pressure.

-Examine the role of adaptation: Adaptation is the process by which organisms develop traits that increase their chances of survival and reproduction in a specific environment.
-This is a direct result of natural selection.
+Analyze the second option: 'Non-random mating based on traits.'
+Non-random mating can influence natural selection because it can lead to certain traits being passed on more frequently, especially if those traits are advantageous for survival or reproduction.

 Watch next